 There’s a delicate balance between eliminating screen scraping and maintaining the convenience of sharing your data with a third party.
 This is where open banking comes to the rescue.

 There’s a growing call to move away from screen scraping for all of these reasons and more.
-And in Canada, the government has taken notice of the pitfalls associated with screen scraping.
+In Canada, the government has taken notice of the pitfalls associated with screen scraping.

 The Government of Canada’s Advisory Committee on Open Banking announced last year that they would launch the initial phase of an open banking framework by January 2023 to help eliminate screen scraping.